cloudkick/whiskey/README.md

 ## A Note about setUp and tearDown

-Presently, two kinds of setup and teardown procedures exist with Whiskey. setUp and tearDown work on a per-suite basis; that is, Whiskey invokes setUp prior to running _all_ tests in a given Javascript file, called a suite, and invokes tearDown after all tests in that file have been exhausted.
+Presently, two kinds of setup and teardown procedures exist with Whiskey. setUp and tearDown work on a per-test basis; that is, Whiskey invokes setUp before running a test in a given Javascript file, called a suite and tearDown is invoked after a test run has finished.
 If you run multiple suites in parallel (e.g., via the -T/--independent-tests option), you'll get concurrent execution of setups and teardowns as well.

 Sometimes, though, you need longer-lived environmental configurations, or you need safe resource sharing between entire batches of independently running